Le Plessis-Robinson: History

-The commune was renamed back to Le Plessis-Piquet in 1801.
+The commune's name reverted to Le Plessis-Piquet in 1801.
 In 1848, a guinguette (cabaret) was established in the area as a suite of interconnected tree houses.
 It was named Le grand Robinson after the tree house described in Swiss Family Robinson, a novel itself named after Robinson Crusoe.
 Several other popular establishments arose in the area and remained popular until the 1960s.
 In 1909, the commune of Le Plessis-Piquet was officially renamed Le Plessis-Robinson, after Le grand Robinson.
-In 1854, Louis Hachette bought the castle and the grounds.
+In 1854, Louis Hachette bought the Château du Plessis-Robinson and the grounds.
 He later became the mayor of Le Plessis-Piquet and a city councillor.
-The village and the castle were ruined in the Franco-Prussian War, but the castle was rebuilt by the Hachette family.
+The village and the Château du Plessis-Robinson were ruined in the Franco-Prussian War, but the château was rebuilt by the Hachette family.
+It became the Hôtel de Ville in 1931.